 protecting your staff or you manufacture these devices and are looking to validate claims, get in touch with our experts and find out how we

 can help you.

-Contact Annette Sansom or Robert Limburn for more information and prices.
+Contact Annette Sansom or Rob Limburn for more information and prices.

 The Campden BRI group companies listed below are both accredited in accordance with the recognised International Standard

 ISO17025:2017 by the United Kingdom Accreditation Service (UKAS).
 The accreditation demonstrates technical competence for a defined scope of methods,

 specific to each site, as detailed in the schedules of accreditation bearing the testing laboratory number.

 The schedules may be revised from time to time and reissued by UKAS.
 The most recent issue of the schedules

 are available from the UKAS website www.ukas.com